linkerd/gsoc/rfc/2020/alertmanager-integration/christyjacob4.md

 The rule file that is mentioned in `config.yaml` will need to be read, unmarshalled and then embedded in the Prometheus ConfigMap.

-We need to inform Prometheus about the existence of a Alertmanager service and this is done by adding an alerting mechanism in the Prometheus ConfigMap in the `prometheus.yaml` file
+We need to inform Prometheus about the existence of a Alertmanager service and this is done by adding an alerting mechanism in the Prometheus ConfigMap in `charts/linkerd2/templates/prometheus.yaml` file

 ```yaml
 alerting: